-1.14.
+1.15.
 REOUIRED AVAILABILITY OF KEY PERSONNEL

 Listed Key Personnel in the Project Management Team/Capability of the Proposer section of the Proposal constitutes an agreement by the Proposer to make the personnel available to complete work on the contract at whatever level the Project requires.
-For modifications to the Proposer's Team or Key Individuals and other personnel listed in the Proposer's Key Personnel to be effective, CDOT must provide its written approval of the modification.
-If a Key Personnel is to leave the team, resumes for a minimum of three replacement candidates must be provided to the CDOT PM for CDOT's review and written selection; CDOT reserves the right to interview the replacement candidate(s).
+The Contractor shall seek CDOT approval of modifications to the Proposer's Team or Key Individuals and other personnel listed in the Proposer's Key

+Personnel to be effective.
+If CDOT provides approval for the modification it must be delivered in writing.
+If a Key Personnel is to leave the team, resumes for a minimum of three replacement candidates must be provided by the Contractor to the CDOT PM for CDOT's review and written selection; CDOT reserves the right to interview the replacement candidate(s) and either accept or reject these candidates.